Zolika1351/ChaosModGTASA/README.md

 # Description
 This mod does random things to your game after a set interval.
 (30 seconds by default)

-There are way over 400 different effects that can happen, and the list is only growing with each update!
+There are almost 500 different effects that can happen, and the list is only growing with each update!
 Anything from giving the player health, to teleporting them, changing the physics, removing car wheels, making the whole world spin and much more.

 [A full documented list of effects can be found here.](https://zolika1351.pages.dev/chaos/gtasa)